VoiliVoila/VoiliVoila/README.md

 I build or repair WordPress websites for clients, running **La Jetée** in France.

-I also like experimenting beyond WordPress — wthis Astro site and the automation script below were built with a lot of AI-assisted ("vibe coded") exploration.
+I also like experimenting beyond WordPress — this Astro site and the automation script below were built with a lot of vibe coded exploration.
 Still learning, but they work!

 🔗 **Website:** [lajetee.fr](https://lajetee.fr)
 📌 Pinned repos below — WordPress projects, plus a couple of experiments.